 Mother in law: “Robert, our son is married to a very picky eater, just like your sister Margaret who was anorexic and now look, she’s dead!”

-These types of family faux pas aren’t attributable only to Mothers-in-law, in spite of the sizeable joke genre they have inspired.
+These types of family faux pas aren’t attributable only to Mothers-in-law, in spite of the widespread joke genre they have inspired.
 How about this memorable welcome:

 Father in law: “Welcome to our family Thanksgiving Brent!
 We’ve never had a gay married couple at our Thanksgiving table before.
 Or a male daughter-in-law at the Thanksgiving table for that matter…”